katugtug/katugtug.github.io/battletech/episode-1.md

 ---
-title: Episode 1: VFM Radio Transmission Station Dingo
+title: Episode 1 VFM Radio Transmission Station Dingo
 ---

 # VFM Radio Transmission Station Dingo
-Location Vosloorus I
+Location: Vosloorus I
 Gundagai continent
-VFM Radio Transmission Station Dingo, 32.4405 N, 40.9215 W (Vosloorus Free Militia)
+VFM Radio Transmission Station Dingo, 32.4405 N, 40.9215 W
+(Vosloorus Free Militia)
 0100 hours (of a 19 hour day) Jan 1st, 3048
 Free Worlds League space

-Conditions:
+## Conditions:
 Temperature 10 C
 Weather fair, wind from the northwest.
 Atmospheric pressure: thin
 Atmospheric breathability: Toxic (long term survivalibility impossible, unconscious in 20 minutes)

 ---

 ## Plot:

 While drinking away their credits at a New Adjala tavern, some of the Leviathan crew picked up on a rumor.

 There's been an interesting sounding find in a remote cobalt mine on Vosloorus.
 A worker was moved off the mine after they found something and apparently, as soon as they found it, a Stimson duke came in to oversee the operation.
 But the worker, a Vosloorian named Mikael Beks, says they already got it mostly excavated, they are just waiting to load it up.
 An old ship part maybe?
 It's pretty big.
 The mining site is owned by a corporation, Estellian Heavy Industry and goes by the desigation Cobalt 340.
 What could be so  important that the royalty are coming out to endure Vosloorus and fly out to the middle of nowhere?